vikasmc/SocketProgramming-Application/README.md

 # SocketProgramming-Application
-I have created a Server which is a serverSocket and connects to many clients.
+I have created a Server which is a serverSocket which accepts many clients.
 For message i have used datagramSockets.
 And for UI i have used swings.
 Features of this application